slawekradzyminski/reactapp/src/tips/Keep Coding.md

 - The first should involve our favorite language (e.g., Java).
 It is useful here to look at a sample job offer for a Java programmer and see what is required.
 We will probably encounter knowledge of one of the leading frameworks (Spring) and understanding of typically backend mechanisms, such as rate limit.

 - The second should focus on learning another language.
 Here, I recommend JavaScript or Python because of the multitude of things that can be relatively easily created only in these languages.
-For instance, most things related to AI are in Python (Langchain), and creating my website ftfs.it required knowledge of React and JS.
+For instance, most things related to AI are in Python (Langchain), and creating my website awesome-testing.com required knowledge of React and JS.

 Programming is also a creative activity.
 We can create things from scratch, giving us a unique opportunity to make things useful for us or the project.
 Ideas for learning programming in a tester's job:
 - A service mocking dependencies of 3rd party or other teams’ services